Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 Start by inputting your main keywords (“seed keywords”) and see what other keywords are related and relevant for your business.
 Keep a master list of the ones you find to use when optimizing your website.

-For instance, if you type in “women’s shorts” in your keyword research tool, you might see that there are a lot of traffic right now looking for “black jean shorts womens” and “black denim shorts womens”.
+For instance, if you type in “women’s shorts” in your keyword research tool, you might see that there’s a lot of traffic right now looking for “black jean shorts womens” and “black denim shorts womens”.

-For more on keyword research, read Keyword Research 101: How to Choose the Right Keywords for SEO.
+For more on keyword research, read How to Do Keyword Research for SEO: Quick-Start Guide.

 In addition to keyword research, it’s important to understand the intention of organic visits.
 This helps you figure out the why behind each organic visit to your site, so that you can deliver exactly what visitors want instead of wasting time optimizing for the wrong keywords that will never convert.

-To determine what your current organic visitors are looking for on your site and what their intention is, try looking at the Keywords data in Google Analytics by navigating to Acquisition » Search Console » Queries.
+To determine what your current organic visitors are looking for on your site and what their intention is, try looking at the Keywords data in Google Analytics 4 by navigating to Reports » Search Console » Queries:

 2. Use the All in One SEO Plugin